samuel-book/samuel-1/_sources/introduction/data.md

 ### Patient – thrombolysis given
 * S2Thrombolysis: Whether the patient was given thrombolysis (clot busting medication)

-### Patient – Reason stated for not giving thrombolysis
+### Patient – reason stated for not giving thrombolysis
 * Age: If the answer to thrombolysis given was “no but”, the reason was Age
 * Comorbidity: If the answer to thrombolysis given was “no but”, the reason was Co-morbidity
 * Haemorrhagic: If the answer to thrombolysis given was “no but”, the reason was Haemorrhagic stroke